awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

 1. Reboot the DB instance for the static `rds.logical_replication` parameter to take effect\.

 1. Create a logical replication slot as explained in the next section\.
 This process requires that you specify a decoding plugin\.
-Currently we support the `test_decoding` output plugin that ships with PostgreSQL\.
+Currently we support the `test_decoding` and `wal2json` output plugins that ship with PostgreSQL\.

 For more information on PostgreSQL logical decoding, see the [ PostgreSQL documentation](https://www.postgresql.org/docs/current/static/logicaldecoding-explanation.html)\.